 Aman Bagh has an extensive network of drip & sprinkler irrigation to balance the groundwater wells, and we have a water harvesting borewell.
 We use appropriate technology and machines (automated feed cutting machine, curd churning motor) where we can to reduce the drudgery in repetitive labor.
 There is no romance in hard labor, though there is much good health.

-The scores of species of birds, peacocks, butterflies, earthworms, squirrels, bees, rabbit, hedgehog and jackal have visibly multiplied since we commenced farming in 2011; drawn by the food and trees they see in abundance.
-The peace and serenity of Aman Bagh is broken by the occasional chirping of birds, the call of peacocks, crowing of the rooster, the mooing of the cows and their bells as they gently eat, and all the other warm sounds of a village home at work and in repose.
-Or then the occasional rumbling of the tractor on the adjoining village road, reminding us it is indeed 2018.
+The uncounted of species of insects, butterflies, worms, bees, birds and other animals have multiplied manifold since we commenced farming in 2012; drawn by the food and shelter they find in abundance.
+The sense of peace of Aman Bagh is accentuated by the continuous chirping of birds, the occasional call of the peacocks and the crowing of the rooster, by the mooing of the cows and their bells as they gently eat, and all the other warm sounds of a village home at work and in repose.
+Or then the occasional rumbling of the tractor or motor vehicle on the adjoining village road, reminding us it is indeed today.